kabanero-io/guides/templates/template/template.md

 #### Approved Categories
 * basic
-* collections
+* stacks
 * none

-More categories will be added
+More categories will be added here

 ### Add Images to your Guide